Balhae controversies: Jurchens and Manchus

+Brigham Young University historian Richard McBride states that the Heishui Mohe evolved into the Jurchen who conquered northern China and established the Jin Dynasty (1115-1234) and later renamed themselves the Manchu and established the Qing Dynasty.
 Finnish linguist Juha Janhunen argues that it is possible that the Goguryeo language could have been an Amuric language related to today's Nivkh language isolate.

 People's Republic of China

 Since 1949, the People's Republic of China has depicted the country as a multi-ethnic state and endeavored to create unity among the country's various minorities to strengthen the nation as a unified construct.
 According to this narrative, Chinese scholarship has generally characterized Bohai as a "local polity of a minority nationality" subordinate to Tang rule and that the history of Bohai belongs to China.
 Only in the 1980s did the study of the Bohai become a major enterprise in China.
 In the mid-2000s, Bohai studies received a new impetus from the Northeast Project.
 The project was seen by South Korean scholars as a concerted political effort to "contest the role of Koguryŏ and Parhae" as part of Korean history.
 There was concern that China would seek recognition from UNESCO.
 Park Jin Suk argues that "the Chinese position has been solidified" by the Northeast Project and now presents a united front against other historical interpretations.
 Although a standard Chinese position never actually developed and contradictions within Chinese scholars remain, there are no Chinese authors advocating Bohai as Korean.